ott-jax/ott/README.md

 }
 ```
 ## See also
-The [moscot](https://moscot.readthedocs.io/en/latest/index.html) package for OT analysis of multi-omics data also uses OTT as a backbone.
+The [moscot](https://moscot.readthedocs.io/en/latest/index.html) package for OT analysis of multi-omics data uses OTT as a backbone.